 Granted, Microsoft swanky new browser Edge is way ahead of its ailing predecessor Internet Explorer in terms of performance and security.
 Yet, Windows power users have raised their eyebrows to the fact that the Edge has Flash and PDF Reader as its built-in plug-ins, both Adobe products known for having a past of being hackers’ delight to exploit.
-From our recent memory, Adobe Systems in July last year hastily issued patch updates for its Flash media player to get rid of two critical zero-day vulnerabilities users found it the program.
+From our recent memory, Adobe Systems in July last year hastily issued patch updates for it’s Flash media player to get rid of two critical zero-day vulnerabilities users found it the program.

 Likewise, a report by Secunia software company, Adobe Reader’s versions 10 and 11 were found to have 39 and 40 vulnerabilities and – because the patch updates were so frequent – they left 65% and 18% of PCs prone to new attacks respectively.

 Windows Defender is not capable enough (on its own) to fend off all malware attacks that seeps into your system, and especially not the sneaky ones that stealthily transfer from dodgy websites to your PC through drive-by attacks.
 Microsoft has a self-touted anti-malware product that is dissed by independent lab tests as incompetent.
 And again, the problem only worsens if you count on using Edge for your internet excursions.
 On the other hand, Google’s Chrome is pretty adept at blocking drive-by attacks through its malicious website blocking system.
-But that is just a secondary layer of protection, and applies only to Chrome fanatics.
+But that is just a secondary layer of protection and applies only to Chrome fanatics.
 What you should be aiming at is to have a powerful anti-malware product to run a crusade against malware threats.

 There are many free anti-malware software’s that are as good as the paid ones, and do a wonderful job of combating malware attacks.

-One of the good things about Windows Defender is that it replaces an out-of-date security products and replaces itself by default to consolidate the security gates.
+One of the good things about Windows Defender is that it replaces out-of-date security products and replaces itself by default to consolidate the security gates.
 Additionally, it automatically uninstalls outdated programs that can be used as a possible link by viruses to infiltrate a PC.
-But despite the best of intentions, Windows Defender falls short in performance and can only do so much – as confirmed by the below average reviews it received in independent lab tests.
+But despite the best of intentions, Windows Defender falls short in performance and can only do so much – as confirmed by the below-average reviews it received in independent lab tests.

 Stop Worrying about your Web Security from Today